Asymptotic nodal length and log-integrability of toral eigenfunctions: Log-integrability

-\end{lem} We will also need the following two claims: \begin{claim} Let $U\subset \mathbb{T}$ be a measurable subset and let $m$ be as in Lemma \ref{Spreading lemma}.
+for some constant $C>0$. \end{lem} We will also need the following two claims: \begin{claim} Let $U\subset \mathbb{T}$ be a measurable subset and let $m$ be as in Lemma \ref{Spreading lemma}.
 Then, there exists a subspace $V_{m}$ of $L^2(\mathbb{T})$ of dimension at most $m$ such that for all $g\in L^2(\mathbb{T})$ orthogonal to $ V_m$, we have

 for all subsets $U'\subset U$ with $\rho(U')\geq \rho(U)/2$ \end{claim} \begin{proof} Indeed, let $|\sigma_1|\leq|\sigma_2|\leq ...$ be the eigenvalues of the operator $Q_{U'}$ defined in \eqref{operator} with $U'$ instead of $U$.
 Then we take $V_m$ to be the subspace generated by the eigenvectors with eigenvalues $\sigma_1,...,\sigma_m$.
 We are now going to show that $V_m$ has the claimed property.
 By definition of $m$, we have